BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * refactor env -> should be more like dev, staging, qa, prod - local and current usage is a bit unclear (i.e. it would be handy to use for ssl -> certificate -> lets encrypt)
 - (kubernetes.target (minikube/eks/aks), environement.runtime (local, ci), environement.type 'dev','staging','prod')
 * virtual-services does not work
-* change shell-modules to configuration-modules, and kubenix-modules to kubernetes-modules, prepare virtual-services for local and cloud env (hosts related)
+* change integration-modules to configuration-modules, and kubenix-modules to kubernetes-modules, prepare virtual-services for local and cloud env (hosts related)

 * SSL with istio and EKS - aws_route_53 - partially done
 * prometheus metrics and grafana dashboard for ceph